Andrew7-7/Joblink/README.md

   - **Approval Page:** Contains a dedicated section for reviewing and approving candidate experiences that have been submitted for association with the company.
     ![WhatsApp Image 2025-03-29 at 20 02 35_d674f978](https://github.com/user-attachments/assets/0e3e2009-923b-4596-be37-350bac151135)

+## Security Features

+JobLink uses Internet Identity for verification, offering users increased security and privacy.
+In addition, the app has a strong randomness mechanism to generate verification codes, which further strengthens its security.
+This commitment to using advanced web3 technologies guarantees that the verification process as well as the platform itself is highly secure and reliable.

 ## Project structure

 The `/backend` folder contains the Motoko canister, `app.mo`.
 The `/frontend` folder contains web assets for the application's user interface.
 The user interface is written using the React framework.
 Edit the `mops.toml` file to add [Motoko dependencies](https://mops.one/) to the project.